RolandPheasant/TailBlazer/Documents/Fast Scrolling.md

 But being I only started this project 2 weeks ago I am very happy for now.

-For you techs out there feel free to built this yourself.
-For the non-techs or people without Visual Studio I will regularly be putting releases  [On the GitHub Release Page](https://github.com/RolandPheasant/TailBlazer/releases) where all you have to do is extract the file and double click TrailBlazer.exe
+For you techs out there feel free to build this yourself.
+For the non-techs or people without Visual Studio I will regularly be putting releases  @ [GitHub Release Page](https://github.com/RolandPheasant/TailBlazer/releases) where all you have to do is extract the file and double click TrailBlazer.exe